MalasadaTech/ioc-comparer/README.md

 - **Dependencies**:
   - `dnspython`: For DNS resolution.
   - `requests`: For HTTP requests to RDAP servers, crt.sh, and threat intelligence APIs.
+  - `python-dotenv`: For loading environment variables from .env files.

 ## Installation